Lyall McLachlan – Chairman

 Dino Calvisi – Director

-Dino graduated from the University of NSW in 1975 with a Bachelor of Electrical Engineering and attained a Master of Engineering Services (Electrical) in 1980.
+Dino graduated from the University of NSW in 1975 with a Bachelor of Electrical Engineering and attained a Master of Engineering Science (Electrical) in 1980.
 In 1986 he established Braemac Pty Ltd, a distribution business for semiconductors and electrical components.
 Today, Braemac employs over 200 people with branches throughout Australia and New Zealand, and offices in Singapore, Hong Kong, China, the UK and the USA.